triska/clpfd/README.md

 available in SWI-Prolog as [**library(clpfd)**](http://eu.swi-prolog.org/man/clpfd.html).

-This repository contains usage examples and tests of the library.
+This repository contains usage examples that illustrate important concepts and principles of the CLP(FD) library.

 [**clpfd.pdf**](clpfd.pdf) is a _shortened version_ of the library
 documentation, intended as supplementary lecture material.